 - Schizo Tech: The Fading City of Lokheim has doors that lead to other dimensions, including our world and at least one futuristic one.
 This explains why some of the city's guards use standard Medieval weapons, while others carry laser pistols.

 - Sequel Hook: After ending Riesenkampff's reign, Andrei returns to his own world and goes home with his wife.
 Then he gets a phone call from the other world that something terrible has happened, since, thanks to Narnia Time, a lot longer has passed over there.

-- Sure, Why Not?: While fleeing Lokheim, Andrei receives a cloak from Queen Tanitrielle with something resembling either an octopus or an upside-down tree on the metal clasp.
+- Sure, Let's Go with That: While fleeing Lokheim, Andrei receives a cloak from Queen Tanitrielle with something resembling either an octopus or an upside-down tree on the metal clasp.
 When Lia asks him if that is his symbol, he refers to it as an osminog (Russian for "octopus").
 Since she's never heard of such a thing, she mishears it as "skiminok" and assumes it's his name.
 So she starts introducing him to everyone as Lord Skiminok.
 Andrei decides he likes it and goes with it.